 All of the prophets spoke of both the first and second comings of Christ.
 There is no exception to this.
-Peter says that they saw the sufferings and the glory that should follow, yet they never made the distinction between the two.
+Peter says they saw the sufferings and the glory that should follow, yet they never made the distinction between the two.

-Of which salvation the prophets have inquired and searched diligently, who prophesied of the grace that should come unto you, searching what, or what manner of time the Spirit of Christ who was in them did signify, when he testified beforehand the sufferings of Christ, and the glory that should follow.
-(1 Peter 1:10, 11)
+Of this salvation the prophets have inquired and searched carefully, who prophesied of the grace that would come to you, searching what, or what manner of time, the Spirit of Christ who was in them was indicating when He testified beforehand the sufferings of Christ and the glories that would follow. -1 Peter 1:10, 11